 As Dachshunds are not large breeds, you likely won’t have these same problems.

-Spaying or neutering your Dachshund puppy will help calm their temperament and prevent unwanted pregnancy and health issues.
+Spaying or neutering your puppy will help calm his temperament and prevent unwanted pregnancy and health issues.

-Thus, many vets recommend spaying or neutering your Dachshund at around six months old.
+Thus, many vets recommend spaying or neutering your Doxie at around six months old.

 Conclusion: How Big Will My Dachshund Puppy Grow Into?

-Exactly how large or small your Dachshund will get is primarily determined by his genetics, but diet, physical activity, and of course, what type of Dachshund you have will also play a role.
+Exactly how large or small your pup will get is primarily determined by his genetics, but diet, physical activity, and of course, what type of Doxie you have will also play a role.

-Exactly how big your Dachshund will be as a fully grown dog will also depend on if you have a Miniature Doxie or a Standard-size Sausage Dog.
+Exactly how big your pet will be as a fully grown dog will also depend on if you have a Miniature Doxie or a Standard-size Sausage Dog.

-Dachshunds grow a lot in their first year, with most Dachshunds reaching their full adult size as early as six or eight months of age.
+Dachshunds grow a lot in their first year, with most of them reaching their full adult size as early as six or eight months of age.

-How big is your Dachshund?
+How big is your Doxie?
 We would love to know.
 Please feel free to tell us all about your dog in the comments below.